 Instructions

-- Brown off sausages first in the casserole dish or in a separate frying pan (using a separate pan will reduce fat content as you can drain it before adding to the casserole dish)
+- Brown off the sausages first in the casserole dish (if using a cast iron dish) or in a separate frying pan (using a separate pan will also reduce fat content as you can drain it before adding to the casserole dish).

-- Add the bacon and gently brown this off too. adding this to the casserole pot.
+- Add the bacon and gently brown this off too.
+Add this to the casserole pot if cooking separately.

-- Remember to stir once in a while to prevent the casserole from sticking to the bottom of the pot.
+- Remember to stir once in a while to prevent the casserole from sticking to the bottom or sides of the pot.

-- Once cook serve with vegetables of your choice, mash or just a lump of crusty bread to mop up the gravy.
+- Once cooked serve with vegetables of your choice, mash or just a lump of crusty bread to mop up the rich tomato and wine gravy.

 Nutrition